This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Ingredients

-• 135 g (0.3 lb) pancetta or guanciale, cut into ¼-inch strips (or 4 slices thick-cut bacon)
+• 135g (0.3 lb) pancetta or guanciale (or 4 slices thick-cut bacon)

-• 2 tbsp coarse sea salt, for pasta water
+• 2 tbsp coarse sea salt (for pasta water)

-• Freshly cracked black pepper to taste
+• Freshly cracked black pepper, to taste

-6. Return the zucchini and pancetta pan to medium heat.
-Drain the pasta and add it directly to the pan.
-Turn the heat to high and stir continuously, adding pasta water a little at a time if the pasta begins to dry out.
-Cook for 2 to 3 minutes until everything is well combined.
+Return the zucchini and pancetta pan to medium heat.
+Quickly strain the pasta and add it directly to the pan.
+Increase the heat to high and stir vigorously.
+If the pasta looks dry, add pasta water a splash at a time, continuing to stir until the sauce is glossy and coats every strand.
+Cook for an additional 2 to 3 minutes.
+Remove from heat and fold in freshly grated parmigiano reggiano until smooth.
+Finish with freshly cracked black pepper and a drizzle of your best extra virgin olive oil.

 Frequently Asked Questions